 After evaluating the situation, we will replace the affected wood and remove any superficial rot.

-Whilst Cellar Fungus is the most common, there are plenty of other fungi that cause wet rot too, many fitting into the white rot category.
-White rot causes similar problems to brown rot but differs in appearance.
-The most common type of white rot is Phellinus Contiguus which presents as a light brown, sheet-like growth.
+Cellar fungus and mine fungus (fibroporia vaillantii) are the most common, but there are plenty of other fungi that cause wet rot, with many fitting into the white rot category.
+White rot causes similar problems to brown rot but it differs in appearance.
+The most common type of white rot is phellinus contiguus which presents as a light brown, sheet-like growth.
 Often, light brown threads can also be found sprouting from the wet wood, although the biggest visual difference between wet rot and dry rot is the rarely seen fruiting body which is brown with a woody nature.
 It can have a corrugated appearance and forms to the contour of the affected timber.

 If left unchecked, these fungi can penetrate the wood itself and cause serious structural instability, particularly because the fruiting body’s purpose is to grow and release more spores.
 This is why it's essential to treat wet rot as quickly as possible.

 The cost of wet rot treatment varies greatly depending on the size and severity of the problem.
-For a localised issue, caught early, it can be very quick and easy to address your issue, compared to a major widespread fungal problem.
+For a localised issue caught early, it can be very quick and easy to address compared to a major, widespread fungal problem.

 For an accurate quotation, we would need to survey the property and analyse the extent of your wet rot problems.
 Here at Garratt’s Damp & Timber, we offer completely free surveys and no-obligation quotes for your peace of mind.
 We specialise in offering detailed and comprehensive information, so that no matter what course of action you choose to take, you fully understand the current situation in your property.

 If left unaddressed, wet rot can lead to serious damage.
-The team here at Garratt's Damp & Timber know this better than anyone, with over 15 years' experience as wet rot specialists in London.
+The team here at Garratt's Damp & Timber know this better than anyone, with over 18 years' experience treating wet rot in London.